Submissions

 - A short conclusion, often summarizing the outcome (who won).

-Application: 1 paragraph (or more if needed)
+Analysis: 1 paragraph (or more if needed)

 -

 First sentence is a transition like “This doctrine of X provides insights into resolving the dispute over [your fact situation].”
+This is the issue.
+Customize the sentence; a lot of people have used it verbatim already.
+If your case applies to your facts only by analogy, see above.

 -